 You may already know that a large part of your credit score is based on your credit utilization—the ratio of your credit card balance to its credit limit.
-The higher your balance is relative to the credit limit, the worse it is for your credit score.
+The lower your balance is relative to the credit limit, the better it is for your credit score.

-Credit card balance updates are typically sent to the credit bureaus on the last day of the billing cycle, not real time.
+Credit card balance updates typically are sent to the credit bureaus on the last day of the billing cycle.
 This means that if you have a $1,200 balance when your billing cycle ends, that's the balance that will be reported to the credit bureaus and included in your credit score.
 On a credit card with a $2,000 credit limit, your utilization would be at 60%, which is pretty high.

 It can be especially helpful to make multiple credit card payments if you're a big spender.
-Or, spreading your payments between paychecks can keep your bank account more level throughout the month versus dropping a large lump sum on your credit card balance all at once.
+Spreading your payments between paychecks can keep your bank account more level throughout the month as opposed to dropping a large lump sum on your credit card balance all at once.

 Thanks to electronic payments, it's pretty easy to make multiple credit card payments.
 You can make a payment online or over the phone using your checking account.
 With either method, your payment will post to your account within a few business days.
-(Some credit cards linked to a checking account may post on the same day.)
-Mailing your extra payments works, but it will take longer for the payment to post since you have to wait for the mail to arrive to your credit card issuer.
+Some credit cards linked to a checking account may post on the same day.
+Mailing your extra payments works, but it will take longer for the payment to post since you have to wait for the mail to arrive at your credit card issuer.

 Other Benefits of Multiple Payments

-Reducing your balance earlier in the billing cycle frees up additional credit and gives you more freedom to spend.
-This is helpful if you have a low credit limit or you're planning a large purchase or you want to rack up additional rewards on your credit card.
+Reducing your balance earlier in the billing cycle frees up additional credit, and gives you more freedom to spend.
+It is helpful if you have a low credit limit, if you're planning a large purchase, or if you want to rack up additional rewards on your credit card.
 If you're trying to earn a signup bonus, for example, multiple credit card payments may be necessary so you can make enough purchases to meet the spending requirements for the bonus.